IBM/appconfiguration-samples/golang/README.md

 ## Run the sample

 - Prerequisites
     - Golang installed on your machine.
+Go version(1.17, 1.16.7) or later is recommended
 - Provide all the configuration values in [`.env`](.env) file
 - Run `go build` from the root folder to generate an executable binary for our sample Go application
 - Run `./golang` to start the app